 No definitive diagnosis was made in 27% of patients despite investigation.
 Alcohol related liver disease (22%), malignancies (11%), viral hepatitis (10%), and gallstone disease (6%) were the commonest identified causes of abnormal liver function tests (Figure 1).

-Yield of diagnostic testing
+Yield and cost of diagnostic testing

 Ultrasound and viral serology were the tests with the highest diagnostic yield (Table 1).
 Measurement of caeruloplasmin, alpha-1-antitrypsin or ferritin did not contribute to the diagnosis in any cases.
 The cost to yield ratio varied from £158 per positive test with ultrasound to £2,976 per positive test with liver auto-antibodies (Table 1).